Home » RECIPES » Cinnamon Simple Syrup

 Pouring Cinnamon Simple Syrup into a small shot glass.

-What To Do With Cinnamon Syrup
+Ways To Use Cinnamon Simple Syrup

 • to sweeten coffee, lattes, cold brew, and teas